A range of testing methodologies are needed to identify pathogenic changes in the NF1 gene including:

 - Chromosomal microarray analysis: if whole NF1 gene deletion or microdeletion suspected

 Information about DNA tests and testing laboratories is available from:

-If this gene is tested using genomic sequencing ("next generation sequencing" or NGS), and testing is uninformative, the value of testing using another methodology (e.g. MLPA, Sanger sequencing) should be considered.
+If this gene is tested using genomic sequencing ("next generation sequencing" or NGS), and testing has not identified a pathogenic variant, the value of testing using another methodology (e.g. MLPA, Sanger sequencing) should be considered.

-If germline gene testing is uninformative, testing of two or more different tumour samples may be helpful in identifying possible germline mosaicism.
+If genetic testing in DNA from peripheral blood is uninformative, testing of two or more different tumour samples may be indicated to assess for mosaicism.